SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Score-Matching Motion Priors

 The SDS objective can be highly sensitive to the choice of diffusion timestep $i$, as different noise scales provide disparate forms of guidance~\citep{lin2023magic3d}.
 At higher noise levels, diffused samples are heavily corrupted and dominated by Gaussian noise, which matches the training settings of the diffusion model and leads to more reliable score predictions due to less susceptibility to out-of-distribution samples.
 Therefore, evaluating the objective at higher diffusion timesteps $i$ can be more instructive when the agent's motions deviate substantially from the reference data distribution.
 However, excessive noise also removes much of the information present in the agent behaviors, which may prevent the objective from correcting more minute errors in the agent's motions.
 In such cases, the guidance signal may encourage the policy to produce generic or averaged behaviors, as the model no longer retains sufficient information to steer toward more realistic and detailed motions.
 Therefore, when the difference between the agent's motions and motions in the dataset is relatively small, diffusing the sample to lower noise levels can better preserve information of the agent's motions and apply finer-grained corrections.

 In prior SDS-based methods in vision domains~\citep{poole2022dreamfusion, threestudio2023}, it is common to sample the diffusion noise level uniformly $i \sim \mathcal{U}(1, N)$.
 However, in reinforcement learning, this stochasticity can introduce undesirable variance into the reward signal, leading to less reliable value and advantage estimation.
-For example, samples diffused with high noise levels are nearly pure Gaussian noise, allowing the diffusion model to predict the noise easily, resulting in small loss values.
-Whereas samples with lower noise levels generally produce larger denoising errors, as illustrated in \Cref{fig:sdsvstimestep}.
-This noise-dependent variation in the SDS loss prevents values from randomly sampled timesteps from providing a consistent indicator of the similarity between the agent’s motion and the reference data distribution.
+For example, samples diffused with high noise levels are nearly pure Gaussian noise, allowing the diffusion model to easily predict the applied noise, leading to small SDS errors and limited information about differences between the agent’s motions and the reference distribution, as illustrated in \Cref{fig:sdsvstimestep}.
+Whereas samples with lower noise levels generally produce larger SDS errors.
+Due to this noise-dependent variation in the SDS loss, computing the SMP reward with randomly sampled timesteps can result in a highly stochastic and unreliable measure of the similarity between the agent’s motions and the reference data distribution.

-To mitigate this variance, rather than randomly sampling a single timestep per update, we compute a more consistently behaved SDS objective by ensembling multiple SDS evaluations over a fixed set of diffusion timesteps $i \in \sK$.
-The resulting SMP reward is:
+To reduce the variance of the SMP reward function, instead of randomly sampling a single timestep per reward calculation, we propose \emph{ensemble score-matching} (ESM), which constructs a lower variance reward function by aggregating multiple SDS evaluations over a fixed set of diffusion timesteps $i \in \sK$.
+The resulting SMP reward is given by: